Freelance curator, researcher, museum consultant

 (postponed due to COVID-19)

-I have been commissioned by the Migration Museum in London to curate a display for their new home in Lewisham Shopping Centre, telling the story of migration to the UK.
-The timeline will cover centuries of history, tracing a line through the ‘long-view’ of this fascinating story and debunking the myth that immigration to this country is a recent phenomenon.
+I was approached by the Migration Museum in London to curate a display for their new home in Lewisham Shopping Centre, telling the story of migration to the UK.
+The timeline was to cover centuries of history, tracing a line through the ‘long-view’ of this fascinating story and debunking the myth that immigration to this country is a recent phenomenon.
+Due to COVID-19 this project was indefinitely postponed.

 IMAGE: Windrush Scandal protest, London, 28 April 2018.
 Photo by Steven Eason